R0quef0rt/corebox/README.md

 # CoreBox [![Build Status](https://travis-ci.org/R0quef0rt/corebox.svg?branch=master)](https://travis-ci.org/R0quef0rt/corebox)

-CoreBox is a (someday) production-ready, single-server solution to a DevOps beginner.
+CoreBox is a (someday) production-ready, single-server solution for a DevOps beginner.
 It aims to bridge the difficult gap between putting automation technologies to good use, and learning the languages necessary to maintain a full stack.

 CoreBox is a developer's playground, build for modularity, speed of development, and ease of forking for your own project.

-CoreBox aims to walk you, the developer, through all common lifecycle stages in the build automation pipeline process.
+CoreBox aims to walk you, the developer or sysadmin, through all common lifecycle stages in the build automation pipeline process.

+## Requirements

+The following dependencies may or may not actually be required, depending on how you use this project.

+- A hypervisor (VirtualBox 5.2 or Hyper-V currently supported)
+- Packer
+- Vagrant

+## Getting started

+To start working with a local development environment, perform the following tasks:

+1) Download this project from https://github.com/R0quef0rt/corebox

+### Building a local image with Packer (only required for Windows development environments)

+1) Using the command line, navigate to the location where you downloaded this project
+2) Now, navigate to the ./dev folder within this location.
+Choose a development environment (in this example, ./dev/Server2016)
+3) Finally, run the following command: packer build -force -only=hyperv packer.json (replace the 'only' flag with your preferred hypervisor)
+4) Wait for the image to complete.
+In some cases, this can take upwards of 4 hours

+The end result of this process will be a .box file in the ./output directory.
+This file is automatically ready to be used with Vagrant in your development environment.

+### Launching your development environment with Vagrant

+1) Using the command line, navigate to the location where you downloaded this project
+2) Now, navigate to the ./dev folder within this location.
+Choose a development environment (in this example, ./dev/Server2016)
+3) To launch this environment using the default configuration (in this case, an Active Directory environment), run the following command: vagrant up
+4) To use a different configuration, you must modify the "roles" grain in the ./etc/minion.windows configuration file.
+Of course, this role must be supported by the configuration in this repository.

+## Incomplete

+Information below this point is not well-documented.
+Updates will come in the near future.

-## Salt
+### Salt

 List all minions
 salt-run manage.up